Leethring/-obsidian-script/README.md

 - _addTitle.sh_ add filename to the start of the note files.
 - _capitalizeWords.sh_ capitalizes the first letter of words in the first line.
+- [addSeeAlso.py](/src/addSeeAlso.py) add a See Also section to notes in current directory.